 Steps to Take

 The first question to ask… can you identify who this client was?

 Now – call your client.
 If they do not answer on the first call – follow up your VM with an email.
-On both your VM and email express your concern and your willingness to ‘make it right’.
+Both your VM and email express your concern and your willingness to ‘make it right’.
 I recommend calling and

 - emailing for up to a week (minimum 3 days).
-Each message try to address a different solution or outcome.
-You are looking for your clients trigger (their cry for help).
-Phone is always best – but the email is helpful in providing direct contact info.
+Each message tries to address a different solution or outcome.
+You are looking for your client’s trigger (their cry for help).
+The phone is always best – but the email is helpful in providing direct contact info.

-In most cases a responsible and understanding client will respond during this time.
-Resolve the issue of course – but only after it’s been satisfied make your client aware that you will be posting a response on to their review detailing what you did so others will see your commitment to customer satisfaction.
-It is key NOT to ask the client to remove their review – however if they offer to – agree.
+In most cases, a responsible and understanding client will respond during this time.
+Resolve the issue of course – but only after it’s been satisfied make your client aware that you will be posting a response to their review detailing what you did so others will see your commitment to customer satisfaction.
+It is key NOT to ask the client to remove their review – however, if they offer to – agree.

 If you are unable to identify the client OR your week of calls and emails did not yield contact with the client…

 You’re no doubt frustrated at this point.
 Take a deep breath and we’ll help you make a plan of action.

 The first step is to start crafting a reply we can post.
 Our goal is to not point fingers, we will detail our ‘side of the story’ including your efforts to ‘make it right’.
 This is where we turn a negative into a positive.

 It’s Important to Have a Management Plan for Negative Reviews